 2 tablespoons shallot, minced

-1/4 cup fresh dill, snipped finely with scissors or chopped finely with a very sharp knife
+1/4 cup fresh dill, finely snipped or chopped

 1 teaspoon white wine vinegar or lemon juice